Kurento/kurento/source/features/logging.rst

   .. note::

      - See also :ref:`logging-libnice` to enable advanced logging.
-     - *kmsiceniceagent* shows messages from the Nice Agent (handling of candidates).
+     - *kmsiceniceagent* shows messages from the Nice Agent (low-level handling of candidates).
-     - *kmswebrtcsession* shows messages from the KMS WebRtcSession (decision logic).
+     - *kmswebrtcsession* shows messages from the KMS WebRtcSession class (broarder decision logic).
      - *webrtcendpoint* shows messages from the WebRtcEndpoint (very basic logging).

 - Event MediaFlow{In|Out} state changes: